YasuhiroABE/cursor-llm-translate/README.md

 make setup-venv
 ```

-If you need the **sm_120** cuda compute capability, please run the following command instead of or next to the above command.
+If you need the **sm_120** cuda compute capability and you have an issue with causal-conv1d, please run the following command instead of, or in addition to, the one above.

+In the current circumstances, the ``make setup-venv`` will successfully build the runtime environment.

 ```bash:
 make setup-sm120